 Human beings are supposed to eat for survival, but most of the time we eat because, quite frankly, food is just too delicious for us to pass up.
 Unfortunately for those of us who are sleep-deprived, it’s even harder to tune out those impulsive eating cues, as a lack of sleep makes us crave food the same way marijuana does.

 “Sleep restriction boosts a signal that may increase the hedonic aspect of food intake, the pleasure and satisfaction gained from eating,” Erin Hanlon, PhD, told Medical News Today.
 “Sleep restriction seems to augment the endocannabinoid system, the same system targeted by the active ingredient of marijuana, to enhance the desire for food intake.”

-Should you ever (God forbid!) encounter a life-threatening situation where you have to act fast and escape, you’re definitely going to wish you were well-rested.
-Studies have found that after 17 hours without rest, people function as if they have a blood alcohol concentration of 0.05%.
-After 20 to 25 hours without sleep, that number raises to 0.1%, well over the legal driving limit in the United States.
+Should you ever encounter a life-threatening situation where you have to act fast, you’re definitely going to wish you were well-rested.
+A 2000 study published in the journal Occupational and Environmental Studies found that after 17 hours without rest, people functioned as though they had a blood alcohol concentration of 0.05 percent.
+After 20 to 25 hours without sleep, that number rose to 0.1 percent, well over the legal driving limit in the United States.

 Poor sleeping habits don’t just affect your body on the inside.
-Researchers at University Hospitals Case Medical Center found that women who didn’t get enough sleep showed increased signs of aging skin, including reduced elasticity, more fine lines, and a reduced ability to heal from sunburns.
+According to a 2007 study published in the journal Sleep, women who didn’t get enough sleep showed increased signs of aging skin, including reduced elasticity, more fine lines, and a reduced ability to heal from sunburns.